Holonomy and vortex structures in quantum hydrodynamics: Born-Oppenheimer molecular dynamics

 \subsection{Holonomy, conical intersections, and vortex structures}

 In the context of the Born-Oppenheimer approximation, our approach to holonomy can be applied by writing the nuclear wavefunction as in \eqref{OurPolar} while leaving the electronic wavefunction unchanged.
-Then, in the case of a real-valued electronic wavefunction, the Berry connection vanishes and the Madelung equations \eqref{BOMadelung} are replaced by
+For a real-valued electronic wavefunction, the Berry connection then vanishes and the Madelung equations \eqref{BOMadelung} are replaced by

-We notice that in the case when the gauge potential $\bLambda$ is singular, these equations are equivalent to those appearing in the Mead-Truhlar method of adiabatic molecular dynamics \cite{MeadTruhlar1979}.
+We notice that in the case when the gauge potential $\bLambda$ is singular, these equations correspond to those appearing in the Mead-Truhlar method of adiabatic molecular dynamics \cite{MeadTruhlar1979}.
 This is a method to deal with the geometric phase arising from double-valued electronic wavefunctions produced by the presence of conical intersections \cite{Kendrick2003,Mead1992, BurghardtEtAl2006}.
-This is the so called `molecular Aharonov-Bohm effect' \cite{Mead1980}.
+This is called `molecular Aharonov-Bohm effect' \cite{Mead1980}.
 As double-valued wavefunctions pose relevant computational difficulties, the Mead-Truhlar method performs a gauge transformation to move the presence of singularities from the wavefunction to the Berry connection.